 This section begins with the formal definition of an abelian network, which is based on Deepak Dhar's model of \emph{abelian distributed processors} \cite{Dha99a, Dha99b, Dha06}.
 The term ``abelian network'' is convenient when one wants to refer to a collection of communicating processors as a single entity.
 Some readers may wish to look at the examples in \textsection \ref{s.examples} before reading this section in detail.

 Let $G=(V,E)$ be a directed graph, which may have self-loops and multiple edges.
-Associated to each vertex $v \in V$ is a \emph{processor} $\Proc_v$, which is an automaton with a single input feed and multiple output feeds, one for each edge $(v,u) \in E$.
-Each processor reads the letters in its input feed in first-in-first-out order.
+Associated to each vertex $v \in V$ is a \emph{processor} $\Proc_v$, which is an automaton with a single input port and multiple output ports, one for each edge $(v,u) \in E$.
+Each processor reads the letters in its input port in first-in-first-out order.

 The processor $\Proc_v$ has an input alphabet $A_v$ and state space $Q_v$.
+These sets will usually be finite (but see \textsection\ref{s.oilwater} for an example with infinite state space).
+We will always take the sets $A_v$ for $v \in V$ to be disjoint, so that a given letter belongs to the input alphabet just one processor.
+No generality is lost by imposing this condition.

-Its behavior is governed by a \emph{transition function} $T_v$ and \emph{message passing functions} $T_{(v,u)}$ associated to each edge $(v,u) \in E$.
+The behavior of the processor $\Proc_v$ is governed by a \emph{transition function} $T_v$ and \emph{message passing functions} $T_{(v,u)}$ associated to each edge $(v,u) \in E$.
 Formally, these are maps

 where $A_u^*$ denotes the free monoid of all finite words in the alphabet $A_u$.
 We interpret these functions as follows.
 If the processor $\Proc_v$ is in state $q$ and processes input $a$, then two things happen: \begin{enumerate} \item[(1)] Processor $\Proc_v$ transitions to state $T_v(a,q)$; and \item[(2)] For each edge $(v,u) \in E$, processor $\Proc_u$ receives input $T_{(v,u)}(a,q)$. \end{enumerate}